NobisIndustries/openai_voice/README.md

 4. Click on "Add" to add the custom repository.

-5. You can then click on the "OpenAI TTS Speech Services" repository entry and download it.
+5. You can then click on the "OpenAI Speech Services" repository entry and download it.
 Restart Home Assistant to apply the component.

-6. Add the integration via UI, provide API key and select required model and voice.
+6. Add the integration via UI, provide API key and select required models.
 Multiple instances may be configured.

 ## Manual installation